 Matt has been awarded a number of diver trainer awards and is currently a 12 times Platinum rated PADI Course Director.
 I highly recommend IDC Koh Tao to any aspiring scuba diver who is looking for a change of lifestyle or a new career and who wants to learn how to teach the next generation of Eco conscientious divers

-My mentor during my Divemaster candidacy was Nathan Cook who created Eco Koh Tao.
+My mentor during my Divemaster candidacy was Nathan Cook who is a co-founder of Eco Koh Tao with Matt Bolton.
 It turned out that both Simon and I ended up doing a huge amount of ECO as we enjoyed it so much and it was very rewarding, inspiring and gave us a real purpose with our diving.

-Apart from all of that, we both did Reef Check, Project Aware, Marine Resource Management and helped with the original construction and deployment of ‘Junkyard’ in 2009.
+Apart from all of that, we both did Reef Check, Project Aware, Marine Resource Management and helped with the original construction and deployment of Junkyard Reef in 2009.
 This is Eco Koh Tao’s very own artificial dive site that is now an official dive site.